 Building your own gaming PC doesn’t have to be an insanely difficult and stressful process.
 Using guides like this one you should be able to streamline everything but the actual build process.
 This $550 budget build is capable of handling 1080p gaming without an issue.
 If you want to stream, this is NOT the build for you; for that, you’ll need an 8th-9th gen i5/an older i7 processor (or an AMD equivalent) at the very least.

 Keep in mind that the price listed above is for the core components only, you will still need an operating system, and any other peripherals you don’t currently have.

-The i3 8100 is a locked processor and does not support overclocking, so its stock CPU cooler will be good enough.
-However, if you want even more cooling potential then check out the best CPU coolers for 2019!
+The R5 2600 is an unlocked processor and does support overclocking.
+However, its stock cooler will be good enough for light overclocking.
+However, if you want even more cooling potential then check out the best CPU coolers!

 I didn’t pull any punches when it came to squeezing every ounce of power from your $550 budget, and you will not be disappointed!